anthonyspiteri/terraform/project_otosukeru/README.md

 ### VM specifications

 The following variables can be adjusted dependant on installation vSphere platform.
 The ones to look out for that could cause issues is the vm_firmware and vm_tags variables.
+The vm_template and vm_firmware need to be noted depending on Windows or Linux configuration.

     vsphere_datacenter = "VC03"
     vsphere_vm_folder = "TPM03-AS"